Introduction

 Magnesium glycinate

-Magnesium glycinate is a very well-tolerated form that causes diarrhea less frequently than other forms.
+Magnesium glycinate is a very well-tolerated form that less frequently causes diarrhea than other forms.
 It has high bioavailability and is especially recommended for people with sensitive stomachs or sleep problems.

 Magnesium malate